Café Terminus attack: Café Terminus attack

 At this precise moment, Henry's strategy appears to have shifted.
 As he moved toward the Gare Saint-Lazare, he began to evaluate a number of Parisian restaurants and cafes.
-He reportedly considered attacking the Bignon restaurant, the Café Américain, or the Café de la Paix, but he didn't deem the number of potential victims sufficient.
+He reportedly considered attacking the Bignon restaurant, the Café Américain, or the Café de la Paix, but he did not deem the number of potential victims sufficient.
 This indicates that from this point forward, he wished to commit a mass attack, no longer necessarily targeting only the bourgeoisie or the president.
-According to historian Dominique Petit, it's interesting to note that Henry seemed driven by an imperative to commit his attack.
-It's plausible that if Henry wanted to carry out his attack at all costs, it was partly due to his hesitations, perhaps believing that after meeting Matha, he would no longer have the courage to do so.
+According to historian Dominique Petit, Its interesting to note that Henry seemed driven by an imperative to commit his attack.
+It is plausible that if Henry wanted to carry out his attack at all costs, it was partly due to his hesitations, perhaps believing that after meeting Matha, he would no longer have the courage to do so.

-Around 8:30 P.M., Henry entered the Café Terminus and settled in.
+Around 8:30 p.m., Henry entered the Café Terminus and settled in.
 He ordered a cigar and a beer and watched the Romani orchestra playing music in the center of the establishment.
 Around 9:15, having finished his drinks, he stood up without paying, walked towards the entrance, then turned back and threw his bomb into the middle of the cafe.
 It hit the chandelier and exploded, injuring a number of people, such as the rentier Pauline Kinsbourg, whose legs were bleeding.
 The drawer Ernest Borde and his friend Louis-Napoléon Van Herreweghen, who were conversing, were severely hit by the bomb that fell at their feet; Borde collapsed to the ground, gravely wounded, while pieces of lead lodged in Van Herreweghen's leg.
 In total, the explosion injured 17 people and killed one.